+44 (0) 1832 279630

 A designer should be clear that all the costs of producing ‘print-ready’ artwork for a brochure are included in the cost.

-Unfortunately we meet a lot of people who didn’t provide a written brief and, in some cases, didn’t get a quote in advance or confirm verbally what was to be included.
+Unfortunately we meet a lot of people who didn’t provide a written brief and, in some cases, didn’t get a quote in advance or confirm verbally what was included.
 This is where misunderstandings can arise and disappointment can quickly follow.

 Please do get in touch if you would like a copy of our briefing document template, which is part of our ‘Really easy’ series.
 You might want to add to it and change it, but we always find it is a good place to start.